adfranks/brickball/README.md

 # brickball
 An online version of the vintage video games Breakout and Super Breakout to be played in a web browser.
-A log in and other membership features were used.
+The game was built with Javascript and HTML5 canvas.
+PHP was used for a log in and other membership features.
 Forgot password process was created.
 It dynamically displays a member score top ten list as well.